pensactius/VgmPlayer/README.md

-# VgmPlayer
+# Vgm Player Library

-Video Game Music (vgm) file player library.

-VgmPlayer provides a simple library to read VGM files from SD card and play them on real audio hardware chips.
+The Vgm Player Library provides a simple library to read Video Game Music (VGM) files from an SD card and play them on real hardware audio chips.

 Chips supported:
 - SN-76489